 Since implementing these measures, student attendance at Howard-Winn schools has improved 90 percent, and a tech-enabled partnership with Northeast Iowa Community College has saved students between \$9,000 and \$10,000 in tuition fees by allowing district students to access college coursework while still in high school.
 The district also has seen a 17 percent increase in students meeting and exceeding summative assessment benchmarks.
 With more than \$250,000 in support from stakeholders, the district also has been able to implement sustainable and cost-saving measures such as solar-powered Wi-Fi routers and propane-powered buses.
+The district has also created and publicized #2020HowardWinn - which reflects their commitment to be a transformed 21st century educational system by the year 2020.

-As the district continues to implement its vision of digital learning, Carver says he and other leaders have been driven by the following question: Do we love our kids enough to stop doing the things that do not work anymore?
+As the district continues to implement its vision of digital learning, Carver says he and other leaders have been driven by the following question: "Do we love our kids enough to stop doing the things that do not work anymore?"

-PROVIDING STATEWIDE LEADERSHIP: NORTH CAROLINA DIGITAL LEARNING PLAN
+PROVIDING STATEWIDE LEADERSHIP: NORTH CAROLINA'S DIGITAL LEARNING PLAN